-Sixty-one percent of the breastfeeding women were drinking alcohol eight weeks after birth.
-Seventy percent were consuming alcoholic beverages 12 months postpartum.
+Sixty-one percent of the breastfeeding women were drinking eight weeks after birth.
+Seventy percent did so 12 months postpartum.

-Most women had 14 or fewer drinks per week and had fewer than three drinks per occasion.
+Most women had 14 or fewer drinks per week.
+And they had fewer than three drinks per occasion.
 They also used ways to minimize alcohol in their milk.
-For example, by the timing of their drinking.
+For instance, by timing their drinking.

 The researchers collected data on breastfeeding duration as well as infant sleeping and development.
-They adjusted for confounders and found alcohol consumption to be unrelated to infant sleeping behavior.
+And they adjusted for confounders.
+They found drinking unrelated to infant sleeping.
 The same was true of most infant developmental measures at eight weeks and 12 months.

 Therefore, women who were light drinkers during breastfeeding did not have infants with adverse outcomes at age one.

-Wiessinger, D., et al. The Womanly Art of Breastfeeding.
-London: Pinter & Martin, 2011.
+- Wiessinger, D., et al. The Womanly Art of Breastfeeding.